 The CPA exam is a 4-part test that is taken during a rolling 18-month period that begins when you take and pass the first section.
 The four sections, which all must be passed with a minimum score of 75, are:

 - Business Environment and Concepts

 You will pay fees and apply for each test separately.
 However, you can apply for more than one exam at a time.
 After your fees are paid, you will have six months to take the tests you have applied for.
 If you do not pass one of the tests, you must wait for that six month window to expire before applying to retake it.
 Use that time wisely to study and prepare.

 It is not easy to pass all parts of the CPA exam the first time.
 If at first you don’t succeed, don’t worry.
 The pass rate for the tests ranges from around the middle 44 percent up to around 54 percent.
-The most difficult section is reportedly the Auditing section, which had a 47 percent pass rate in Arkansas in 2015.
+The most difficult section is reportedly the Auditing section, which had a 47 percent pass rate in Arkansas.

 After you have passed all four sections of the CPA exam, you will then need to pass the Arkansas Ethics Exam.
 You will take a 1-hour, online self-study course to prepare.
 You will then need to complete all sections of the course and take a 30-item test.
 Twenty two items must be correct to pass.